RediSearch/RediSearch/docs/Commands.md

 * **SKIPINITIALSCAN**: If set, we do not scan and index.

-* **SCHEMA {field name} {field type} {options...}**: After the SCHEMA keyword we define the index fields.
+* **SCHEMA {field name} {field type} {options...}**: After the SCHEMA keyword we define the index attributes.
 The field name is the name of the field within the hashes that this index follows.
 Field types can be numeric, textual or geographical.

     #### Field Types